Volunteering with Family Promise

 Beds are set-up and made in Carpenter Hall, the food is stocked, and the names of the dinner and overnight hosts fill out the volunteer list.
 Four weeks every year, Saint Stephen’s joins with 13 other local churches in the Birmingham area to host Family Promise - a program for families who need some temporary shelter and meals to help get back on their feet.

 Saint Stephen’s would like to thank our outgoing coordinator, Cody Pugh, who has served Family Promise well and we are grateful for his time and dedication to this ministry.
 The time it takes to get Family Promise set up for our guests is a labor of love.
 There are so many moving parts and it is like a well-oiled machine due to the coordinator’s efforts.
 In February, Cody worked with our incoming coordinator, Chandler Busby, to make our week a success.
-Chandler will be coordinating our next Family Promise week on May 26 to June 2.
-You can find all of the details and the sign-up sheet here. https://www.signupgenius.com/go/60b0844afac29a3ff2-family3
+Chandler Successfully coordinated our May/June week and will again be heading up our our next Family Promise week on September 8-15.
+You can find all of the details and the sign-up sheet here.

-Here is a breakdown of the past Family Promise visit and a glimpse into those who serve during the week.
+Here is a breakdown of our spring Family Promise visit and a glimpse into those who serve during the week.

 Coleman Dorlon and John Wilson Dorlon